codeproject/CodeProject.AI-Server/README.md

 ## What is CodeProject SenseAI Server?

-CodeProject SenseAI is a self contained server that allows other applications to easily include AI processing as part of their service.
-CodeProject SenseAI is a simple HTTP based REST service that is fully self contained, installed locally, and requires no off-device processing.
+CodeProject SenseAI is an AI server that allows other applications to easily include Artificial Intelligence processing as part of their service.
+The service is a simple REST API based on HTTP that is fully self contained, can be installed locally, and requires no off-device processing.
 Here's a sample of the Scene Detection API

 ```html